coado/blog/articles/how-bitcoin-works.md

 ### Transactions

 Transactions are the most valuable data in the block.
 The first transaction in each block is called the generation transaction.
-This is the payment, which the miner add at the top of the transaction field.
+This is the payment, which the miner add on the top of the transaction field.
 If the node manages to mine his block, he will receive bitcoins, that he sheer added!
 That's how new coins are genuinely created "from the air".
 Each transacion consist of:

 - Txins: list of all transaction `inputs`,
 - Txouts: list of all transaction `outputs`,